Find yourself in Columbus with kids? I’m here to help; here are ten things about my city that the whole family loves…

 1. COSI.
 (The Center of Science and Industry) is a great place to take all members of your family, no matter their age.
 Fun can be found in every corner of this 320,000 square foot center.
 Pair that fun with the learning that your child (and you, too) will do and you’ve got a day you’ll never forget.
 Permanent exhibits explore oceans, space, history and electronics, while newer exhibits have included Bob, The Builder, Lego Toys, Titanic, dinosaurs, the human body and much more.
 Have toddlers or pre-schoolers?
 COSI has got you covered.
 There is a great area for younger children to play that is safe and secure.
 With a tree house, a clinic, a giant helicopter and an area for splashing, your young kids won’t miss out on the fun.

-3. Graeter’s Ice Cream has been made here since 1870 and is one of many great places to eat in Columbus.
+3. Graeter’s Ice Cream has been made here since 1870 and is one of many great places to eat, especially when you’re in Columbus with kids.
 Their location on Bethel Road offers free self-guided tours of their production facility as well as a play area, “Scoops and Chutes.”
 This is a great place to stop for an afternoon treat and to give kids ages 10 and under a place to burn off some extra energy.

 4. Two of my favorite parks in the Columbus area are Slate Run Historical Farm and Innis Woods.
 Experience life on a farm over 100 years ago at Slate Run Historical Farm.
 Explore gardens, barns, a farmhouse and meet costumed staff who share what life was like during the 19th century.
 Learn with authentic tools, machinery and household goods.
 Self-guided tours are free of charge and fun for all ages.
 Innis Woods offers over 120 acres of gardens which include streams, wetlands, a rock garden and the Sisters Garden, a garden especially made for children.